siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 c_{\mathrm{eff}}=\frac{c}{1+k}.
 $$

-### 6.2 Instantaneous Overlap Derivation
+### 6.2 Instantaneous Constructive-Interference Derivation

 No time averaging is needed for the basic bright-point argument.

-At a full bright overlap point for equal beams,
+At a full constructive-interference point for equal beams,

 $$
 \mathbf E_1(t)=\mathbf E_0(t),